 Therefore, there are many words in the Romanian vocabulary that are not similar to the Spanish version of these words at all.
-In this part we will discuss the differences between the Spanish and Romanian language.
+In this part, we will discuss the differences between the Romanian and Spanish languages.

-As the Spanish invaders started to spread their language in Europe and Latin-America, it is no surprise that it was influenced by languages of the nations that it conquered.
+As the Spanish invaders started to spread their language in Europe and Latin America, it is no surprise that it was influenced by the languages of the nations that it conquered.

 (related article: Rioplatense Spanish)

 The Spanish call their alphabet the “alfabeto”.
-It consists of 27 letters; the standard Roman alphabet plus the letter ñ (pronounced as the 'ny' in canyon).
+It consists of 27 letters; the standard Latin alphabet plus the letter ñ (pronounced as the 'ny' in “canyon”).

-Five letters had to be added to the standard Roman alphabet, in order to satisfy the phonetic requirements of the Romanian language.
+Five letters had to be added to the standard Roman alphabet, to satisfy the phonetic requirements of the Romanian language.
 These letters are: